Housing and Building Research Institute

 Housing and Building Research Institute (HBRI) is an autonomous organization under Government of Bangladesh Ministry of Housing and Public Works.

 History

-The institute was established through the passing of the Housing and Building Research Institutes Act 2016.
+The institute was established through the Housing and Building Research Institutes Act 2016.

 Institutional structure

 The institute has a total of 153 personnel including 33 qualified research personnel.
-All activities including R & D programme are now being executed through the following Divisions and Sections:
+All activities including the R & D programme are now being executed through the following Divisions and Sections: